 Tim and Dawn

 One of the best love stories to underpin any comedy show.
-Tim and dawn are colleagues, close friends, but they also have feeling for one another.
-The fact that Dawn is dating Lee stymies them getting together, until the very end.
+Tim and dawn are colleagues, close friends, but they also have feelings for one another.
+The fact that Dawn is dating Lee prevents them from getting together until the very end.